RedHatInsights/insights-operator-cli/README.md

 Behaviour tests for this service are included in [Insights Behavioral Spec](https://github.com/RedHatInsights/insights-behavioral-spec) repository.
-In order to run these tests, the following steps needs to be made:
+In order to run these tests, the following steps need to be made:

 1. clone the [Insights Behavioral Spec](https://github.com/RedHatInsights/insights-behavioral-spec) repository
 1. go into the cloned subdirectory `insights-behavioral-spec`